Tribal Court

 In-Person Payments

-All in-person payments for fines and fees are made to the Pueblo of Santa Ana Finance Department at:
+All in-person payments for fines and fees are made to the Pueblo of Santa Ana Tribal Court at:

 Santa Ana Tribal Court

 All in person payments will be made either by cash or money order.
-The Court does not accept checks or payment by credit card.
+The Court does not currently accept payment by credit card.

 Payments Made by U.S. Mail